Next: Common Extensions, Previous: POSIX/GNU, Up: Language History [Contents][Index]

 (see Time Functions).

-became invalid outside a loop,
+break and continue became invalid outside a loop,

 even with --traditional